Terms of Business for Booking In-House Learning Programmes

 18.2 If there is any conflict between these Terms and the Terms of Engagement, these Terms will prevail.

 18.3 The Myers-Briggs Company reserves the right to change these Terms at any time without prior notice to you, so please check them regularly.
-These Terms were revised in April 2020 and December 2020.
+These Terms were revised in September 2021.
 In the event of any conflict between these Terms (as displayed on our website) and those in any terms of engagement, in our catalogue or elsewhere, these Terms (as displayed on our website) shall prevail.

 19.1 Any notice permitted or required under these Terms will be given in writing and shall be effectively served if delivered by hand or sent by first-class or airmail post to The Myers-Briggs Company at its usual address and, in the case of the Client, to the last known or usual address.
 Any notice personally delivered shall be deemed to have been received at the time of delivery.
 Any notice sent by post shall be deemed to have been delivered three Business Days after posting in the case of inter-UK communications, or five Business Days otherwise.